orb-lang/helm/doc/md/helm/historian.md

 We want as much history as practical, because we search in it, but most of the results never get used\.

+As much of the work as possible is offloaded to a uv idler process\.

 ```lua
 local clamp, inbounds = import("core:core/math", "clamp", "inbounds")
 local assertfmt = import("core:core/string", "assertfmt")